hphelion/documentation/commercial/GA1/commerical.services-swift-deployment-monitor-health-check.md

 Perform the following steps to monitor the health status of Swift status:

-1. In the Undercloud, login to Icinga Dashboard <http://<Undercloud_IP>/icinga/>.
+1. In the Undercloud, log in to Icinga Dashboard <http://<Undercloud_IP>/icinga/>.
 Login credentials are:

 	* Username- icingaadmin
 	* Password- icingaadmin